SQream/sqream_docs/guides/client_drivers/jdbc/index.rst

    $ java -classpath .:/home/sqream/sqream-jdbc-4.3.0.jar my_java_app

-Connect to SQream DB with a JDBC application
+Connect to SQream DB with a JDBC Application
 ==============================================

-Driver class
+Driver Class
 --------------

 Use ``com.sqream.jdbc.SQDriver`` as the driver class in the JDBC application.